 by Dr. Stacy Matthews

 The average person’s facial skin care regimen often involves using a cleanser, rinsing, then applying a moisturizer.
 However, something is missing here.
 An important and beneficial second step in facial cleansing is the use of a toner.
 A toner is a water-based liquid applied to the face after using and rinsing off the facial cleanser.
-The toner is used to remove traces of dirt, oil, and makeup residue that is not completely removed during the normal cleansing process.
+Our toner after cleanser is used to remove traces of dirt, oil, and makeup residue that is not completely removed during the normal rinsing process.

 Toners usually consist of extracts and moisturizers that not only complete the cleansing process, but can help to balance the skin’s pH (acidity level) that can be affected after the use of a cleanser.
 Using a toner can bring the skin’s pH back to its normal slightly acidic level.
 There are toners than contain substantial levels of simple alcohols such as SD alcohol.
 These are often categorized as astringents for oily skin.
 However, these are not helpful for oily or any other skin types because alcohol-containing products irritate, dry, and strip natural oils from the skin, causing damage by increasing the pH of skin to higher than 5.